myseq/utils/README.md

 # Utilities

-Here are some of the small utilities that I wrote for fun and testing.
+Here are some of the utilities that I wrote for fun and testing.

 ## Utils List